ycl-the-lyc/ubc-study-notes/math-253/math-253.typ

     $
 ]
 This creates two derivatives of trace curves on planes $y = b$ and $x = a$ where $(a, b)$ is the point being approached.
-The tanget lines of these two slopes form a plane.
+The tangent lines of these two slopes form a plane.
 As expected, the derivative of a curved surface is a plane!

 #example(title: [Another example])[